Digital-Use-Conditions/duc-schema/README.md

 Using this structure, simple or sophisticated sets of conditions can be designed to make the best use of existing ontology concepts.
 For instance, resource use that permits general research for a 12 month time limit on use could be expressed as the set of two condition statements:
 - conditionTerm: General Research Use (DUO:0000042), rule: Permitted, scope: Whole of asset
-- conditionTerm: Time limit on use (DUO:0000025), conditionDetail: Month (UO:0000035), conditionDetailValue: 12, rule: Obligated, scope: Whole of asset
+- conditionTerm: Time limit on use (DUO:0000025), rule: Obligated, scope: Whole of asset, conditionParameter: Month (UO:0000035), conditionParameterValue: 12

 ## Extending ontologies
 DUC can be used with either free text descriptions of use conditions, but it can also extend existing controlled vocabularies/ontologies to define more detailed terms.
 For example, ontologies with entities with a web URI can be used such as [DUO](https://www.ebi.ac.uk/ols/ontologies/duo), [ICO](https://www.ebi.ac.uk/ols/ontologies/ico), [SNOMED](https://www.ebi.ac.uk/ols/ontologies/snomed), [DOID](https://www.ebi.ac.uk/ols/ontologies/doid), [UO](https://www.ebi.ac.uk/ols/ontologies/uo), and many others.
 By adopting controlled terms DUC affords more machine readibility and interpretation to further facilitate data findability and access.